vjsrinivas/emojicam/README.md

 4. Run script:
     * Calculating from scratch: `python main.py` (**NOTE:** Calculating cache will take ~1.5 hours )
     * Calculating from cache is just the same command.
 You can get the [cache here](https://drive.google.com/file/d/1I6Y5ihons7G3wFlIW5tosuAgPTbC5GtT/view?usp=sharing)

+**Performance:** On my machine (AMD Ryzen 2700X), I was able to maintain 38-42 FPS.
+If using a lower-spec CPU (this is pretty CPU dependent), then try:
+   - Decreasing video size
+   - Increasing pixelization size

 ## Main Usage